Bermuda: Settlement by the British

+Slavery in Bermuda

 In 1615, the colony, which had been renamed the Somers Isles in commemoration of Sir George Somers, was passed on to the Somers Isles Company.
 As Bermudians settled the Carolina Colony and contributed to establishing other English colonies in the Americas, several other locations were named after the archipelago.
 During this period the first slaves were held and trafficked to the islands.
-These were a mixture of native Africans who were trafficked to the Americas via the African slave trade and Native Americans who were enslaved from the Thirteen Colonies.
+These were a mixture of native Africans who were trafficked to the Americas via the African slave trade and Native Americans who were enslaved from the new world colonies.
+The first two slaves arrived in Bermuda in 1616, not from Africa but from the West Indies, one being Black and the other Native American, after Bermuda Governor Tucker had sent the ship "Edwin" to the West Indies to find slaves to dive for pearls in Bermuda.
+There proved to be no pearls to dive for.
+More black slaves were later trafficked to the island in large numbers, originating from America and the Caribbean.

-The archipelago's limited land area and resources led to the creation of what may be the earliest conservation laws of the New World.
-In 1616 and 1620 acts were passed banning the hunting of certain birds and young tortoises.
+As the black population grew, so did the fear of insurrection among the white settlers.
+In 1623, a law was passed that forbade blacks to buy or sell, barter or exchange tobacco or any other produce for goods without the consent of their master.
+Unrest among the slaves predictably erupted several times over the next decades.
+Major rebellions occurred in 1656, 1661, 1673, 1682, 1730 and 1761.
+In 1761 a conspiracy was discovered that involved the majority of the blacks on the island.
+Six slaves were executed and all black celebrations were prohibited.

 Civil War

-In 1649, the English Civil War was taking place and King Charles I was beheaded in Whitehall, London.
+In 1649, King Charles I was beheaded in Whitehall, London in the wake of the English Civil War.
 The conflict spilled over into Bermuda, where most of the colonists developed a strong sense of devotion to the Crown.
-The royalists ousted the Somers Isles Company's Governor, and elected John Trimingham as their leader (see Governor of Bermuda).
+The royalists ousted the Somers Isles Company's Governor and elected John Trimingham as their leader (see Governor of Bermuda).
 Bermuda's civil war was ended by militias, and dissenters were pushed to settle The Bahamas under William Sayle.

 The rebellious royalist colonies of Bermuda, Virginia, Barbados and Antigua, were the subjects of an Act of the Rump Parliament of England.
 The royalist colonies were also threatened with invasion.
 The Government of Bermuda eventually reached an agreement with the Parliament of England which retained the status quo in Bermuda.
+In 1655 fifty-four Bermudians became the first English subjects to permanently settle on the Island of Jamaica, followed by a further (200) Bermudians in 1658, following Cromwell's Invasion of Jamaica.